DeiC-HPC/BitBulldozersLab/Lumi Jax container with cotainr/README.md

  srun --output=results.out --error=results.err --account=$PROJECT_NUM --time=00:15:00 --mem=60G --nodes=1 --ntasks-per-node=1 --cpus-per-task=8 --partition=dev-g --mpi=pmi2 --gpus-per-node=1 singularity exec -B /project/$PROJECT_NUM/$USER/jax/jax jax_torch_rocm6.2.4.sif  bash -c 'cd jax/examples; python mnist_classifier.py'
 ```

+**The errors are fixed.**
-This results in similar errors with respect to `external/xla/xla/service/gpu/autotuning/gemm_fusion_autotuner.cc:1080` as the open source container.
+_This results in similar errors with respect to `external/xla/xla/service/gpu/autotuning/gemm_fusion_autotuner.cc:1080` as the open source container._

 # Build Jax from source

+**Note: The below isn't really necessary anymore as I managed to fix the errors for the previous packages.
+It may still be required if newer features of jax are needed.**

 Due to the errors in the open source container I decided to try to build Jax from source.
 To enable this I added a functionality to cotainr that allows us to run a bash script after the conda environment setup.